Probing the superconducting gap structure in the noncentrosymmetric topological superconductor ZrRuAs: RESULTS AND DISCUSSION

-Figure~\ref{fig1}(e) presents the temperature dependence of the electrical resistivity in the temperature range $0<T<10$~K under zero and different applied fields up to 9~T. The onset of the superconducting transition temperature matches very well with that obtained from magnetization measurements.
+Figure~\ref{fig1}(e) presents the temperature dependence of the electrical resistivity $\rho(T)$ in the temperature range $0<T<10$~K under zero and different applied fields up to 9~T. The onset of the superconducting transition temperature matches very well with that obtained from magnetization measurements.
 The broad transition seen in the resistivity in zero field also agrees with the susceptibility results.
-Taking the temperature at 90\% of the residual resistivity at different applied fields we can construct the upper critical field-temperature ($\mu_0H_{\rm c2}(T)$) phase diagram for ZrRuAs as presented in Fig.~\ref{fig1}(f).
-In the dirty limit, the orbital limiting upper critical field is given by $H_{\rm c2}^{\rm orb} = -0.693 T_c\frac{dH_{\rm c}}{dT}\mid_{T_{\rm c}}$.
-Taking the slope of the $\mu_0H_{\rm c2}(T)$ curve in Fig.~\ref{fig1}(e), close to $T_{\rm c}$, we obtain $\mu_0H_{\rm c2}^{\rm orb} = 13.5(2)$~T. Furthermore, the overall temperature dependence of upper critical field can be modeled using the Werthamer-Helfand-Hohenberg (WHH) model~\cite{Werthamer} which accounts for Pauli limiting and spin-orbit scattering effects, that are expected to be strong in ZrRuAs as it is a non-centrosymmetric transition metal compound.
-The red dashed line in Fig.~\ref{fig1}(d) represents the fitting with the WHH model yielding $\mu_0H_{\rm c2}(0)$= 12.8(3)~T which is slightly lower than $H_{\rm c2}^{\rm orb}$.
+Taking the temperature at 90\% of the residual resistivity at different applied fields gives the upper critical field-temperature ($\mu_0H_{\rm c2}(T)$) phase diagram for ZrRuAs presented in Fig.~\ref{fig1}(f).
+The temperature dependence of upper critical field can be modeled using the Werthamer-Helfand-Hohenberg (WHH) model~\cite{Werthamer} which accounts for Pauli limiting and spin-orbit scattering effects, that are expected to be strong in ZrRuAs as it is a non-centrosymmetric transition metal compound.
+The dashed line in Fig.~\ref{fig1}(f) shows a fit made with the WHH model yielding $\mu_0H_{\rm c2}(0)= 12.8(3)$~T. The Ginzburg-Landau coherence length, $\xi_{\rm GL}$, was calculated using the relation~\cite{Tinkham} $\xi_{\rm GL}=\left[\Phi_0/(2\pi\mu_0 H_{\rm c2}(0)\right]^{1/2}$ where ${\Phi}_{\rm 0}=2.068 \times 10^{-15}$~Wb is the magnetic-flux quantum, giving $\xi_{\rm GL} = 5.08(3)$~nm.
+Using the value of effective penetration depth $\lambda$, estimated from the $\mu$SR measurements (see below), gives a Ginzburg-Landau parameter, $\kappa_{\rm{GL}}=\frac{\lambda}{\xi_{\rm GL}} \sim~94$ suggesting ZrRuAs is a strongly type II superconductor.